jefferyphein/sam-sync-test/README.md

 When any of the files located in your lambda directory are modified, the `build-HelloWorldFunction` build target will be run locally, then synchronized with AWS.

+## Finishing Up

+Once you're completed development, you'll need to remember to restore both the makefile and the requirements file to their original state.